 The requirement to engage a certain clutch or set of clutches and disengage others, both to implement transmission functions and to avoid motion conflicts between gears, is the basis for all clutch schedules.
 Simulink® provides a number of ways to implement clutch schedules, depending on the complexity of the transmission and how much realism you require for the clutch pressure signals.

-For the sdl_simple_transmission model, avoiding such conflicts leads to a unique clutch schedule.
+such conflicts leads to a unique clutch schedule.

 Clutch Schedule for the Simple Two-Speed Transmission